 Hair TraFollicular Unit Strip Surgery (FUSS) vs Follicular Unit Extraction (FUE)

 Follicular units can be obtain from the back of the scalp (donor area) in two ways: follicular unit strip surgery (FUSS) or follicular unit extraction (FUE).
-At Donovan Medical, we perform both methods, and both methods have distinct advantages and disadvantages.
 Dr. Donovan takes great care in discussing these issues with patients during their consultation.
 Not all patients are ideal candidates for follicular unit strip surgery and not all patients are ideal candidates for follicular unit extraction.
 Around the world, FUSS continues to be more commonly performed than FUE.

 a) Follicular Unit Strip Surgery (FUSS)